DiaSorin: Analysis kits

 In particular, in the field of molecular diagnostics, Diasorin has focused its research on the area of infectious diseases, with tests based on different matrices—including blood, cerebrospinal fluid, skin, and mucocutaneous swabs.

 Immunodiagnostics Platforms

 LIAISON XL

-The LIAISON XL is the highly automated analyzer that integrates the menu of specialty diagnostic tests offered by the Group.
+The LIAISON XL is the automated analyzer that integrates the menu of specialty diagnostic tests offered by the Group.
 The platform can be used both in stand-alone configuration and through the connection of the instrument to the Laboratory Automation Systems of the leading players on the market.

 LIAISON XS

 The LIAISON XS analyzer, currently available in European countries, is designed for analysis laboratories with low-medium throughput needs that can take advantage of this new platform for specific needs related to specialty tests.

 Geographical Presence

 In 2019 Diasorin generated revenues (706.3 million euros) in Europe and Africa for 46.1%, in the United States and Canada for 29.1%, in Asia and Oceania for 19.0%, in America Latin for 6.3%.
 Sales concern CLIA tests for 65.7% (122 fully automated tests relating to infectious diseases, hepatitis and retroviruses, gastrointestinal infections, cardiac markers, bone metabolism, and endocrinological tests), for 14.2% ELISA tests (partially automated), for 8.5% molecular diagnostic tests, for 11.6% diagnostic equipment.
 The production plants are located in Saluggia and Gerenzano in Italy, Dietzenbach in Germany, Stillwater, Cypress in the US, and Dartford in the UK.

 The marketing of the Group's products in the European, US, Mexican, Brazilian, Chinese, Australian, and Israeli markets is mainly managed by the commercial companies belonging to the Diasorin Group.
 In countries where the Group does not have a direct presence, an international network of over 200 independent distributors exists.